 redsift create example-sift

-You'll have several options of which kind of Sift to create.
-Select minimal-sift.
+You'll have several options of what kind of Sift to create.
+Select

 You can just hit return to take the default values for the other Sift properties.

-We'll look at the details of the file structure as we go alone.
+We'll look at the details of the file structure as we go along.

 Next, let's run it.